Portslade Academy – no cost solar PV installation by Brighton Energy Coop – annual electricity savings (£):

 Step 3 - Benefits

-The School receives cheap electricity, our members get a return on their investment and everyone benefits from reduced CO2 in the atmosphere!
+The schools receive ongoing cheap electricity, often saving several thousand pounds a year on their bills – and everyone benefits from reduced CO2 in the atmosphere!